ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

     example.com.
 IN CAA 0 issue "example.net; \
       acme-methods=dns-01,xyz-01"

+The following shows an equivalent way of expressing the same restriction:

+    example.com.
+IN CAA 0 issue "example.net; acme-methods=dns-01"
+    example.com.
+IN CAA 0 issue "example.net; acme-methods=xyz-01"

 The following shows a zone file fragment in which one account can be used to issue with the "dns-01" method and one account can be used to issue with the "http-01" method.